 These guidelines are solely intended for use by law enforcement or official representatives of government agencies.
-These guidelines are not intended for requests for information by Anonyome Labs users, civil litigants or criminal defendants.
+These guidelines are not intended for requests for information by users of Anonyome Labs' applications or services, civil litigants or criminal defendants.

 Anonyome Labs was created to give people control and freedom over their personal and private information.
 We believe that people should be able to determine how, what, and with whom they share their personal details.
 We build the tools necessary to empower our brand partners’ users and end consumers with the necessary capabilities to protect and control their digital information.
 Anonyome Labs puts control back into users’ hands through mobile and desktop applications.

-We maintain very limited information, do not maintain personally identifiable information regarding users of the app, and do not have the ability to decrypt the contents of users’ communications.
+We do not collect and store personally identifiable information for users of the MySudo app and do not have the ability to decrypt the contents of users’ communications.

 Law enforcement requests for user information should be sent by email to firstname.lastname@example.org.
 Our acceptance of legal process does not waive any legal objections Anonyome Labs may have and may raise in response to the request.